 HSCI 494 - Independent Study in Health Sciences (4)

 Students choose a topic for a research project or pursue an internship under the supervision of faculty.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: Consent of instructor, department chair and dean.